256wangliu/pooled-mapping/README.md

 ## Finding canidates by filtering samples based on allele frequency

 We knew *DisA* was recessive so we setup simple heuristic filters.
-This was done with a provided script "filter-recessive.pl."
+This was done with "filter-recessive.pl",  a provided perl script.

 getting help:
 ```